SiliconLabsSoftware/matter_extension/slc/apps/lighting_app/wifi/README.md

 # Matter over Wi-Fi Lighting Example

-The SiWx917 SoC lighting app provides a baseline implementation of a light control device built using Matter and Simplicity SDK.
+The Matter over WiFi SoC lighting app provides a baseline implementation of a light control device built using Matter and Simplicity SDK.
 It can be controlled by a Matter controller over a Wi-Fi network.

 ## Table of Contents